ibzieg/cli-seq/client/README.md

 although to facilitate local testing, that policy [does not apply to `localhost`](http://stackoverflow.com/questions/34160509/options-for-testing-service-workers-via-http/34161385#34161385).
-If your production web server does not support HTTPS, then the service worker registration will fail, but the rest of your web app will remain functional.
+If your production web server does not support HTTPS, then the service worker registration will fail, but the rest of your web server will remain functional.

 1. Service workers are [not currently supported](https://jakearchibald.github.io/isserviceworkerready/) in all web browsers.
 Service worker registration [won't be attempted](src/registerServiceWorker.js)